-Despite ongoing complaints over the quality of SAP BusinessObjects' customer support and recent problems with SAP BusinessObjects 4.0, adoption of SAP's flagship BI continues to grow, according to a new survey by the U.K. and Ireland SAP Users Group.
+Despite ongoing complaints over the quality of SAP BusinessObjects' customer support and recent problems with SAP BusinessObjects 4.0, adoption of SAP's flagship BI continues to

 The survey found that 75% of respondents said they see the value in using SAP BusinessObjects alongside their core SAP Business Suite software.

 "It's the integrated element that gives SAP [an advantage over other vendors]," said Craig Dale, the group's chief executive.

 Rita Sallam, an analyst with Gartner Inc. in Stamford, Conn., said she's seeing similar adoption numbers within the SAP installed base.

 "We're seeing the exact same trend," Sallam said, but added that the question as to why the adoption rates are growing despite negative press around SAP BusinessObjects is valid.
 For example, BusinessObjects 4.0, the last major release of SAP's business intelligence (BI) flagship software, was plagued with complaints that the software was unstable.

 "Why is it that companies within the SAP installed base continue to buy BusinessObjects despite lack of satisfaction with the product in terms of quality, sales, even functionality?"